karlkfi/kpt-config-sync/docs/user_guide.md

     all `kube-` prefixed namespaces as `Reserved Namespaces`.
 1.  **Managed Namesapces** are all the other namespaces on the cluster that are not Reserved Namespaces.
-These are created by creating a namespace directory and a namespace .yaml file in the git repo, and deleted by lack of their declaration in git.
+These are created by creating a namespace directory and a namespace .yaml file in the git repo, and deleted when removed from the git repo.
+When nomos creates a namespace, it applies the management label nomos.dev/namespace-management=full.

 Examples: